-RMS values between GPS and the synoptic SAR profiles are generally worse than those between GPS and the best-fit SAR profiles, which is also indicated by the correlation values.
-This can be due to (i) a difference in wind speed and direction between the two days, and (ii) the difference in wind speed and direction at surface level and aloft.
+RMS differences between GPS and the synoptic SAR profiles are generally worse than those between GPS and the best-fit SAR profiles, which is also indicated by the correlation values.
+This can be due to (i) a difference in wind speed and direction between the two days and (ii) the difference in wind speed and direction at surface level and aloft.
 Furthermore, the assumption of a frozen atmosphere might not be valid in all cases or limited in time.

 The sensitivity of GPS observations and SAR interferograms for horizontal refractivity variations at different scales is dependent on the spatial sampling characteristics, the data processing strategy, and the measurement accuracy.
-Using the frozen atmosphere model with constant wind speed and direction, GPS time series can be regarded as spatial observations along a
+Using the frozen atmosphere model with constant wind speed and direction, GPS time series can be regarded as spatial observations along a straight line, with a sampling rate determined by the wind speed.
+Fig. 2 is a conceptual sketch of the sensitivity of GPS and InSAR for atmospheric variation at different wavelengths.